 Make sure you know how much you want (and deserve) to earn.
 If you’re comfortable raising the topic, why not ask some data analyst friends what their starting salary was?

 Often when we receive a job offer, we take the position without question.
 Consider aiming to negotiate a higher salary.
 If you find this hard, you’re not alone.
 According to a 2018 poll by global staffing firm Robert Half, only 39% of workers tried to negotiate a higher salary following their last job offer.
 But what have you got to lose?
 If the company turns down your counter-offer, you can always take the job anyway…or find a new one.
 If we’ve learned anything, it’s that data analytics jobs are not in short supply!

 As a beginner, you should focus on honing your data analytics skills, broadening your toolset, and getting to know the data analytics process and procedures.
 Once you’ve spent a few years building this solid foundation, why not consider specializing?
 Getting a Master’s, or even a Ph.D. will help you find ever-more specialist roles that will inevitably pay more.
 Many organizations also offer professional development to help you progress.

 In this post, we’ve explored how much data analysts can expect to earn in different roles, industries, and as experience increases.
 To recap on the main points covered:

 - Salaries vary greatly depending on role.
-Healthcare analysts and consultants typically earn more than, say, market research analysts (a more common role).
+Hardware and networking analysts and consultants typically earn more than, say, market research analysts (a more common role).

-- On average, the US typically pays the highest data analyst salaries, followed by countries including Germany, Australia, the Netherlands, and the UK.
+- On average, the US typically pays the highest data analyst salaries, followed by countries including Germany, Australia, the Netherlands, and Canada.

-- The top five highest paying industries for data analysts are: Entertainment, hardware and networking, finance, software and IT services, and corporate services.
+- The top five highest paying industries for data analysts are: hardware and networking, finance, software and IT services, entertainment, and energy and mining.